Science Daily (June 20, 2003) — NASA and university astronomers have

 Sun's poles to its equator at about three mph -- a leisurely walking

-.
+pace.
 The gases then rise near the equator and turn back toward the

 poles, traveling in the surface layers where the gas is less compressed